Ethiopia - Idido Malbo Project

 from $19.00

-Sweet with pear, citrus, & apricot.
+Sweet with citrus, apricot, and caramel.
 Those bright washed Ethiopia vibes.

 Origin: Ethiopia